 An extra mile would be surfacing a button that brings up the default Bluetooth dialog so users can quickly turn it on.

 - Have minimal settings

 Dealing with new hardware and software at the same time can be challenging.
 So making users’ lives easier by removing unnecessary clutter would definitely pay off.

 Step 2: Web app to rule them all

 While not a hard-set requirement, you can still enhance your BLE-enabled infrastructure by developing a web admin portal.
 “Wait?
 To build a BLE app, I need a web app?”
 That’s right.

-This web application will be useful for updating firmware on all your Bluetooth LE gadgets at once.
+This web application will be useful for updating firmware on all your Bluetooth LE gadgets at once, rather than updating just one device at a time.
 Just in case, the firmware is like a miniature OS running on hardware and controlling its operations.
 We update it to keep BLE devices secure and fresh with new features (previously postponed for faster time to market).